fbelzunc/github-test/myfolder/README.txt

-jkjlkjkljkjlkjkljlkjljkjkljlm,m.,This is a README.txt file
+jkjkjlkjkljkjlkjkljkjlkjkljlkjljkjkljlm,m.,This is a README.txt file